Father* | Bartholomew White (b. 4 October 1807, d. 28 December 1866) |

 Birth | about 1815 | John Duckworth was born about 1815. |

-Death | after 1835 | He died The cause of his death (at the presumed age of 20) in the year of 1835 is not known after 1835 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1835 | He died The cause of his death (at the presumed age of 20) in the year of 1835 is not known after 1835 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | John Duckworth had person sources.1 |